 Then in 2007, the GBM came back again, in the same location.
 I went back into surgery while awake.
 They were able to remove the pea sized tumor and a buffer around it the size of a golf ball, trying to get any hidden cancer cells.
 I came out of surgery #3 wonderful.
 I went back on Temodar chemo 2 years, when the GBM came back a 3rd time.
 I was feeling good, so never would have guessed it returned.

 March 2009 I had brain surgery #4.
 It was only the size of approx. 4mm.
 All seen tumor was removed.
 I recovered from surgery so fast, like I was a brain surgery pro!
 I was out camping with my family for spring break, only two weeks after surgery.

-As I'm updating this "story" now in May 2013, it's been almost 13 years since my first surgery when I was diagnosed with the GBM.
+As I'm updating this "story" now in Oct 2014, it's been 14 years since my first surgery when I was diagnosed with the GBM.
 Currently my MRIs are looking nice and clear, and I am enjoying seeing my two boys grow!